 Drive around your neighborhood on a hot summer day, and you'll see many approaches to watering plants.
 Some homeowners break out the hose at the end of the workday, while others program the automatic sprinklers to come on at dawn for 15 minutes a day; still, others figure on the plants getting a drink whenever the kids decide it's time to play in the sprinkler.
 However, timing your irrigation will not only lead to healthier plants, but it can also save on your water bill.

-How to Deal With Wilted Plants
+How to Water Plants in Summer

-Annual and Perennial Plants
+Watering Annual and Perennial Plants

 Annuals are plants that finish their entire lifecycle in one growing season.
 This includes garden favorites like marigolds, impatiens, and pelargoniums.
 These plants have very shallow root systems and will suffer when the top few inches of soil dry out in the summer.
 You must water them frequently, even daily, when the mercury rises.

 Perennial plants have deeper root systems that enable them to survive periods of drought from one season to the next.
 Some perennials, like butterfly weed and false indigo, have taproots that extend many inches into the soil, in effect tapping into water reserves during periods without rainfall.
 The best time to water perennial plants is once or twice a week, slowly and deeply so that the water does not run off before it has time to soak into the soil.

 Trees and Shrubs